CASTLE-FWK/Documentation/source/Installation.rst

 	1) Create a Repast Simphony Project with the same name as your CASL project.
 	2) Copy and paste the directories and files located in ``src-gen`` into the Repast project.
 This includes the MODEL_NAME.rs directory.
 (This step will soon be unnecessary)
 	3) Follow the guides on how to setup a Repast simulation located at the main `Repast site <repast.github.io>`_
+	4) Add the ``CASTLE.jar`` to the build path of the project and the run configuration